stfc/PSyclone/examples/gocean/eg5/nan/README.md

 $ ./nan_test
 ...
 Allocating C-T field with bounds: (1:   6,1:   6), internal region is (2:   4,2:   4)
- PSyData: Variable a_fld has the invalid value
-                  Infinity  at index/indices            1           1
+ PSyData: Variable a_fld has the invalid value                   Infinity  at index/indices            1           1 in module 'main' region 'update'.
- mainupdate
- PSyData: Variable a_fld has the invalid value
-                  Infinity  at index/indices            2           2
+ PSyData: Variable a_fld has the invalid value                   Infinity  at index/indices            2           2 in module 'main' region 'update'.
- mainupdate

 ```
 After calling the kernel ``mainupdate``, five warnings are printed,